uzzielperez/uzzielperez.github.io/_posts/2020-07-14-ScrambledEggSeries.md

 Anyway, in the case of making apologies this is the best crazy ex-girlfriend song - "[You go first](https://www.youtube.com/watch?v=k-anbK8DUOw)".

 If you're feeling up to it, you can take some lessons from "[Seth and *insert name of friend here* clear the air](https://www.youtube.com/results?search_query=seth+and+kristen+clear+the+air)".
-I highly recommend the ones with Kristen Wiig, Fred Armisen and Andy Samberg.
+I highly recommend the ones with Fred Armisen, Kristen Wiig and Andy Samberg.

 ---